TheAlphaSchoolSystemPTYLTD/api-introduction/README.md

 	}
 	```

-	**-Version 3** APIs also utilise JSON Format, and require a **Security Role** to be defined in the setup for the API that grantes the requisite permission point as defined in the assiciated documentation.
+	**- Version 3** APIs also utilise JSON Format, and require a **Security Role** to be defined in the setup for the API that grantes the requisite permission point as defined in the assiciated documentation.

 	```JAVASCRIPT
 	Administration > User Maintenance > Add